simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Restored 1.x functionality to be able to fetch operational attributes (v2.3.0)
 * Fixed undesirable side-effect introduced in v2.3.0 (v2.3.1)
+* Restore the ability to read attributes using a privileged account (v2.3.2)

 `saml`

 * Disable caching for metadata-endpoint when protect.metadata is true (#1926)

+`saml2 library`

+* Fix serialization for the NameID element
+* Fix inheritance - There is no relation between BaseID and NameID

 ## Version 2.1.1